Incentives (✔ Local, ✔ State, ✔ Federal)

 Always check with your accountant.

-The Sumter County Development Authority offers various local and state incentives to create an environment that is conducive to growth for businesses and the community.
+The Sumter County Authority offers Pilot Bonding and various local and state incentives to create an environment conducive to business and community growth.

-The Authority provides Financing, Land Management, Marketing, Industrial Parks with Full Service Utilities, and Infrastructure Development to qualified companies looking to establish new operations, expand or relocate.
-Additionally, the Authority develops properties, initiates marketing programs and provides financing packages for qualified companies in the form of loans or grants.
-If you have an interest, we are ready to discuss economic development opportunities in Sumter County!
+The Authority provides Land Management, Marketing, and Industrial Parks with Full Service Utilities and Infrastructure Development to qualified companies looking to establish new operations, expand, or relocate.
+Additionally, the Authority develops properties, initiates marketing programs, and provides financing packages for qualified companies.
+If you are interested, we are ready to discuss economic development opportunities in Sumter County!

-Our Authority board actively works with existing and prospective businesses considering Sumter as their location for growing and creating jobs.
+Our Authority board actively works with existing and prospective businesses considering Sumter as a location to grow and create jobs.

-Our executive director can always be reached and is proactive with outside-the-box thinking, innovation, and creativity.
+Our executive director is always reachable and is proactive, with outside-the-box thinking, innovation, and creativity.

 Contact Us by Phone or Email